fabrizio-granelli/SDN-Slice-Setup-Optimization/README.md

 - Send OpenFlow port stats requests to core switches.
 - Analyze port stats replies to estimate the presence of data flows running through the core switches.
 Then update the TTL field for the detected flows.
 - Discover congested downlinks: more than one flows are using the same link from a core switch to a pod.
-- Find available downlinks and update the FlowTable on the pod switches to move the traffic through an unused path.
+- Find available downlinks and update the FlowTable on the pod switches to re-route the traffic through an unused path.
-- In case an unused path cannot be found because all the links to the pod are congested, migrate a destination service to another available host, update the network slices and the FlowTable on the pod switches to leverage an unused path.
+- In case an unused path cannot be found because all the links to the pod are congested, migrate a destination service to another available host, update the network slices and the FlowTable on the pod switches to re-route traffic through an unused path.

 ## Flow Estimation